 An analysis of judicial interpretations of Bill of Rights guarantees and their effects on political processes in the United States.
 Topics include church and state, freedom of speech and press, the rights of the accused and the convicted.
-Prerequisites: POS 101J, POS 102J, POS 103, and POS 283, or permission of the instructor.
-Cr 3.
+Prerequisites: POS 101J, POS 102J, and POS 103 or permission of the instructor.
+POS 283 is recommended.